imihajlow/ccpu/doc/errata.md

 The noice happens when the `sub` instruction is executed.
 Noice can be checked on any VCC pin on the ALU board or on the sa or sb buses.

 To overcome this problem, solder a 10 pF capacitor between pins 1 and 7 of U36.
 Somehow it helps.

+# IO rev. 2
+Expansion boards can't be connected: connectors J2 and J6 are placed too deep into the board.

+Workaround: cut ~5 mm of the board from the right side.
+Solder pin 6 of J6 to VCC with a wire.
+This way one board can be connected.